endeavouros-team/PKGBUILDS/eos-bash-shared/man/eos-pkginfo/eos-pkginfo.md

 - package names
 - full paths

-but (currently) not command names without full path.
+but (currently) bash completion is not supported command names without full path.

 Note that, for performance reasons, completion of the AUR packages is supported with a different command name, `eos-pkginfo-aur` (which can be a made symlink to `eos-pkginfo`, see the **Tips** below).